Programs & Events Calendar

 Family Program: Giant Steps Across New Hampshire

 Have you ever wanted to travel from Peterborough to Pittsburg, from Portsmouth to Plymouth, all in one afternoon?
-Drop in to the New Hampshire Historical Society for games and activities using the Giant Map of New Hampshire.
+Stop by the New Hampshire Historical Society for games and activities using the Giant Map of New Hampshire.
 Kids will play with this room-sized map to explore the regions, resources, and history of the state we all love.
 No shoes on the map, so please be sure to wear socks!
 Geared for kids ages 7 to 11, but all ages are welcome.
-Registration is not required.
 All children must be accompanied by an adult.
 This is a free program thanks to the generosity of Concord Pediatric Dentistry.
+No registration is required.

 Lecture: “‘Self Was Absorbed in Loving Labor’: Harriet P. Dame Goes to War” by Mike Pride